AndrewJakubowicz/networkVizJS/README.md

 - [Easy Dynamically changing graph](https://bl.ocks.org/SpyR1014/d82570c509028e6b0a519ef885ab58f0)
 - [Very simple graph editor](http://mind-map-prototype.surge.sh/)

-_... more to come or contribute your own_

 ## Why this project exists

 Force directed graphs can be a mighty headache especially when trying to dynamically update nodes.